 When I was a young girl I learned a song in school that said “Christmas cookies and Holiday hearts, that’s the way the Holiday starts”.
-Well, wee are going to end November and start off the Holiday month of December with a week of Christmas cookies.
-A lot of the recipe are going to be a twist on a classic cookie recipe.
-We are starting this week off with a ginger cookie recipe that I found over at I Can’t Believe It’s Not Butter.
+Well, we are going to end November and start off the Holiday month of December with a week of Christmas cookies.
+A lot of the recipes are going to be a twist on a classic cookie recipe.
+We are starting this week off with a recipe for chewy ginger cookies that I found over at I Can’t Believe It’s Not Butter.
 These cookies use I Can’t Believe It’s Not Butter in them.

 The dough for this cookie is very soft.
 Instead of trying to roll it in my hands, I used a cookie scoop and scooped it into the sugar.
 Then I used a spoon to help roll the dough in the sugar.
 Then just used my hands to remove the ball of dough and place it on the baking sheet.
 I used the granulated sugar to roll the cookies in because I am not a fan of the Demerara or Turbinado sugar.

 The other thing I learned about this cookie recipe is to make sure you cook them long enough.
 A few of mine ended up a little under cooked.
 You can tell the cookie is cooked enough when it is puffed, otherwise it will look too flat and will be under done.

 These chewy ginger cookies would make a perfect gift along with the gingersnap dip.
 I also have another gingersnap cookie that I love, which is more chewy than this cookie but still soft and not crisp that would also work well.
 I have also paired that cookie with a pumpkin dip, another great gift idea.